101121/WGDI-/source/ks.rst

 ================ ========================================================================
 Parameters        Standards and instructions
 ---------------- ------------------------------------------------------------------------
-cds_file          Type:str     default:-
+cds_file          Type: str     Default: -

                      A cds file of one or more genomes.
 ---------------- ------------------------------------------------------------------------
-pep_file          Type:str     default:-
+pep_file          Type:str     Default:-

 				     A protein file for one or more genomes. non-essential files, if you